-- Providing personalized and timely feedback to students.
+- Providing personalised and timely feedback to students.

 Types of learning analytics

-There are four main types of learning analytics that can help educators and organizations improve their courses or staff training.
+There are four main types of learning analytics that can help educators and organisations improve their courses or staff training.
 These types range from basic to more advanced levels of analysis:

-- Descriptive analytics: A method used to search and summarize data to identify patterns of behavior and performance.
+- Descriptive analytics: A method used to search and summarise data to identify patterns of behaviour and performance.

-- Diagnostic analytics: Helps educators and organizations understand what has occurred within a specific learning journey.
+- Diagnostic analytics: Helps educators and organisations understand what has occurred within a specific learning journey.